 Kindly tell me whether I would be doing the correct thing if….

 1. after having taken my first 3 or 4 dry granules, I dissolve, say, 30 granules in water

 Oh my gosh!
 No, no, no!!!!!
 2 granules is enough!
 2 or 3.
 Anything more than that is just a waste, certainly not 30!
 And pour some water off the top.
-You have to be able to succuss the water bottle, which you can’t do if it’s over-filled.
-Succussing means pounding the bottle into your opposite palm–usually 5 times before each dose.
+You have to be able to succuss the water bottle before each dose, which you can’t do to a full bottle.
+Succussing means pounding the bottle into your opposite palm–usually 5 times.